semaphoreci/docs/docs/essentials/flaky-tests.md

 5. Click on Activate and Save.

 !!! info "Branches"
-        We support simple regular expressions in the branches field, you can for example use release-* or .*
+        We allow basic regular expressions in the branches field.
+For instance, you can use patterns like `release-*` or `.*`.
-        There's a limit of 100 characters allowed in the branches field.
+        Please note that there's a character limit of 100 for the branches field.
+If you wish to specify multiple branches, you can separate them using a comma.

 ![notifications](img/flaky-tests/notifications.png)

 #### Notification payload

+Your endpoint is set to receive an HTTP POST request with a specific schema.
+This request will have the Content-Type header set to application/json.
-Your endpoint will receive an HTTP POST with the following schema.
-Your endpoint should respond with a status code in the 200 range.
+It is expected that your endpoint responds with a status code within the 200 range.
+If the response status code is outside this range, we will attempt to resend the request four additional times, employing an exponential backoff strategy for these retries.

 ```spec
 type: object